-Not all questions listed as part of the Narrative Family Assessment are required for the Emergency Placement Home Study.
-It is best practice to answer all enabled questions, but only the blue boxes are required to be completed.
+Not all questions listed as part of the Narrative Family Assessment are required for the Relative/Non-relative UHS.
+It is best practice to answer all questions, but the questions with grey text boxes are not required for the completion of the home study.